mei-li/github-workshop/README.md

 Add the new file you just created **and** another previously existing file in your repository to the file list.
 Add and commit your changes and watch what happens to understand `.gitignore` better.

+## Optional: trigger and solve some merge conflicts

+Team up with one of your collaborators and

 ### Some Tips